 TIP #9 STORE FINISHED ART VERTICAL

-After I covered every open wall space in my home with my art, I had to start thinking about how to actually store my finished pieces.
+After I covered every open wall space in my home with my art, I had to start thinking about how actually to store my finished pieces.
 I quickly learned that the best way to store painted canvas is vertical with parchment paper in between each piece.

 A word of caution: DO NOT USE tissue paper or kraft paper in between your finished canvas paintings!
 The paper will stick to your art which will cause damage.